inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

 Wide Web ITSELF by his ongoing frustrations with NON-INTEROPERABLE systems, and NON-STANDARD data formats, while working at CERN.

-In other words, from his having to deal with lots and lots of DIFFERENT SILOES.
-And that's something that I hope sounds at least VAGUELY familiar even today, some 33 years later!
+In other words, from his having to deal with lots and lots of VERY DIFFERENT SILOS.
+And that's something that I hope sounds at least VAGUELY familiar to everyone here even today, some 33 years later!

 In fact, recently ([Feb 2022](https://twitter.com/elonmusk/status/1495901654872383499)), ELON MUSK posted a tweet complaining about the NIGHTMARE of usernames,